Sydney Deane

-Sydney Leslie Deane (1 March 1863 – 20 March 1934) was a first-class cricketer and entertainer, and the first Australian to appear in a Hollywood movie.
+Sydney Leslie Deane (1 March 1863 – 20 March 1934) was a first-class cricketer and entertainer, who later appeared in Hollywood movies.

 Biography

 In Australia

 Born in Balmain, Sydney, to Edward and Sophia, Deane was a promising junior Rugby Union player and represented New South Wales against Queensland.
 Along with his cousins, Australian Test captain Billy Murdoch and Norman Deane, who played first-class cricket for New South Wales, Deane also excelled in cricket, and made his first-class debut for New South Wales, against Victoria, at the Association Ground, Sydney on 25 January 1890.
 A wicket-keeper, Deane held six catches, at that time an Australian first-class record and caught the attention of the selectors for the Australian squad for the upcoming Ashes tour of Britain.
 In the next match, against South Australia, Deane also performed well, and starred in a non-first-class match against a Queensland XV.

 On 19 February 1890, Deane was selected in the Australian cricket squad.
 However, the Victorian members of the squad protested against Deane's inclusion, arguing that it was favouritism towards New South Wales.
 Victorian wicket keeper Jack Blackham, a key member of the Australian side, went as far as to threaten to boycott the tour if Deane was selected ahead of fellow Victorian Jack Harry.
 Eventually a compromise wicket keeper, Tasmanian Kenneth Burn was selected, although Burn had never kept wicket in his life.

 Following the Test selection drama, Deane moved to Melbourne after accepting an offer to appear with J.C.
 Williamson's theatrical troupe.
 Deane "possessed a magnificent tenor voice" and quickly became a leading performer around Australia and New Zealand, appearing in Gilbert and Sullivan operettas such as The Gondoliers.
 Deane also moved into theatre production management, co-founding and managing the Elite Vaudeville Company, which ran a number of productions starring Deane, including a farce based on Trilby entitled Trill-B!, in which Deane played the character of Sven-Garlic.

 Deane married Maggie Melrose, an actress in Melbourne comic opera, in 1891.
 She died in New York in 1922.

 Deane continued to play cricket in Melbourne, and although unable to break into the Victorian side, due to the presence of Blackham, Deane represented East Melbourne against an English touring side in 1892.